Understanding ESIC Obligations for Contract Labor: Compliance and Coverage

 Dear Rajesh,

-The workman working for the contractor is covered under ESI Scheme.
+The workmen working for the contractor are covered under the ESI Scheme.
 They are covered because they work for the contractor who is in the coverage area.
-The workmen come for work wherever the contractor posts them, hence they are covered.
+The workmen go wherever the contractor posts them for work, hence they are covered.

 kvrm2002